 Historic features include eight 4′ x 10′ stained glass windows with a different Oddfellow symbol on each one, and a two-story high grand ballroom with a balcony and ornate Victorian plasterwork on the ceiling.

 Our listing as a historic Vallejo site can be viewed here (pdf).

 We have enough income to meet our routine expenses, but zero savings.
 We need funds for big restoration and code upgrade projects.

 What We Do Now

-We’re limited to a 49 person occupancy without paying VFD for sparingly issued waivers, and our elevator is unreliable, but we still try to fulfill the Oddfellows’ mission by helping our community as much as possible.
+Even though our use of the building his hobbled without an elevator, we still try to fulfill the Oddfellows’ mission by helping our community as much as possible.
 We have donated space for small gatherings like a memorial service for a neighbor’s son, to groups like the non profit theater, On the Fringe, which provides acting opportunities to youth at no charge, and meeting space to community groups like Vallejo Arts Alliance and Poetry by the Bay.
 We host a weekly donation-based Yoga/Pilates class where no one is turned away for lack of funds, and we rent space at low cost to a local Tai Chi group, and the Stand Down Veterans organization.